Transformers: Rise of the Beasts: Plot

 The planet-eating Transformer, Unicron, attacks the homeworld of the Maximals.
-Unicron sends his herald, Scourge, and the Terrorcons to obtain the Transwarp Key, which can open portals through time and space, enabling Unicron to consume planets faster.
+Unicron sends his herald, Scourge, and the Terrorcons to obtain the Transwarp Key, which can open portals through time and space, allowing Unicron to consume planets faster.
 The Maximal leader Apelinq sacrifices himself to allow the other Maximals to escape the planet before Unicron devours it.
-The Maximal's new leader, Optimus Primal, led them to Earth with the key.
+The Maximals' new leader, Optimus Primal, escapes to Earth with the key.

 In 1994 Brooklyn, Noah Diaz, an ex-military electronics expert, struggles to find a job to support his ill brother Kris and is convinced by his friend Reek to steal a Porsche to sell, only to discover that it is the Autobot Mirage in disguise.
 Concurrently, museum intern Elena Wallace studies an ancient statue of a falcon bearing the Maximal symbol and accidentally breaks it open to reveal the key hidden inside.
 The key releases an energy pulse detected by Autobot leader Optimus Prime, who summons the other Autobots, including Arcee and Bumblebee.
 Mirage is contacted in the middle of Noah's attempted theft, and he is roped into the Autobots' mission to recover the key so they can use it to return to their homeworld, Cybertron.

 Drawn by the key's signature, the Terrorcons arrive on Earth and attack the Autobots outside the museum, with Elena caught up in the conflict.
 Scourge kills Bumblebee, steals the key, and the Terrorcons retreat when the Maximal Airazor arrives to repel them.
 Airazor reveals that the Maximals have been hiding on Earth, and Scourge only has half of the Transwarp Key, which was split in two to keep it safe.
-Optimus insists that the key be reassembled so the Autobots can use it to return home, while Noah secretly plots to destroy the key to keep Earth safe.
+Prime insists that the key be reassembled so the Autobots can use it to return home, while Noah secretly plots to destroy the key to keep Earth safe.